ORIGINAL RESEARCH article

 We conducted bi-monthly cruises along an inshore to offshore transect from September 2017 to March 2018.
 We collected zooplankton samples at stations located off the coast of Galveston, Texas, and coincided with established SEAMAP stations (Figure 1).
 Our stations were arranged north-to-south to yield nearshore to offshore transects for the evaluation of spatial patterns.
 The first sampling effort was during a NOAA NFMS SEAMAP Survey cruise in September 2017, 3 weeks following the landfall of Hurricane Harvey.
 The following three sampling events occurred approximately at approximately 2-months intervals (October 2017, January, and March 2018) to allow us to track the temporal evolution of planktonic systems and food web processes.
 Nearshore stations were in water less than 60 m in depth.
 Shelf stations had depths between 60 and 150 m.

 Figure 1.
 Map of stations sampled off the coast of Texas, United States.
-Colors correspond to depth bin (nearshore = orange, shelf = gray).
+Colors correspond to depth bin (nearshore = white, shelf = gray).

 At each of the six stations and for all 4 months, we collected physical data via vertical casts of a SEABIRD (9plus; SBE 11) CTD instrument suite to determine the influence of environmental conditions on mesozooplankton community structure.
 CTD data was recorded every 0.2 m and subsequently smoothed by removing any errant values (i.e., negative temperatures or salinities) using the “castr” package in R.1 We plotted all depth profiles to compare recorded parameter values against adjacent stations to control for outliers or sensor malfunctions.
 Parameter values were summarized between 0 and 150 m as this was the deepest any of the plankton nets were fished.
 Both average and median values were used in model parametrization.